jwiegley/use-package/README.md

 In this case, I want to autoload the commands `isearch-moccur` and `isearch-all` from `color-moccur.el`, and bind keys both at the global level and within the `isearch-mode-map` (see next section).
-When the package is actually loaded (by using one of these commands), `moccur-edit` is also be loaded, to allow editing of the `moccur` buffer.
+When the package is actually loaded (by using one of these commands), `moccur-edit` is also loaded, to allow editing of the `moccur` buffer.

 ## Key-binding